WendellAdriel/laravel-exa/README.md

 ## Features

 * Your API running on the latest version of Laravel and PHP
-* Docker config with PHP, Nginx, MySQL, Redis and Mailpit
 * API Documentation with Swagger
 * Laravel Pint configuration (very opinionated)
-* Pest v2 for Tests
+* Pest v3 for Tests
-* Type Coverage Tests with 100% type coverage
 * Base classes to speed up the development
 * DTOs with [Laravel Validated DTO](https://github.com/WendellAdriel/laravel-validated-dto)
 * Slack Client for notifications